solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 We also need to define this extra counter account in the TransferHook struct.
 These are the accounts that are passed to our TransferHook program every time a transfer is done.
-The client get the additional accounts from the ExtraAccountsMetaList PDA but here in the program we still need to define it.
+The client gets these additional accounts from the ExtraAccountsMetaList PDA and includes them in token transfer instruction, but here in the program we still need to define it.

 ```rust
 #[derive(Accounts)]